ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 But let's go back to our path: that of data and figures.
 At this point, we have to acknowledge that all the data is flawed and we cannot get a perfect picture of the real situation out of them.
 If we wanted to do so, we would need to use other data sources, like comparing the record of total daily deaths[^momo] with the same period last year(s).
 Of course, this will need more time, and, in turn, this also has other implications and problems (for example, it will not give an accurate number of deaths by COVID-19, as there is no way to know their cause of death, but the significant difference between periods could be a good proxy).

+So we have two options now, either losing faith completely in all COVID-19 infographics and metrics or to acknowledge their limitations and assume that they are just a rough approximation to reality.

 {{< figure src="img/morpheus-red-pill.jpg" title="We have two options: either losing faith completely in all COVID-19 infographics or  assuming they are no more than a rough approximation to reality" numbered="true" lightbox="true" >}}

-So we have two options now, either losing faith completely in all COVID-19 infographics and metrics or to acknowledge their limitations and assume that they are just a rough approximation to reality.

-## Lesson 3: choose the right figures and visuals
+## Consideration 3: choose the right figures and visuals

 Great!
 If you are reading this it means that you are ok assuming that reality is (as always) far more complex than what nice dashboards can ever show, no matter how fancy they are.
 And speaking of that: **beware of fancy visuals!**